 Japanese mythology dates back to more than two centuries and is an intricate system of beliefs that also incorporates the agricultural-based folk religion as well as traditional Buddhist and Shinto beliefs.
 These religious beliefs originated in India and came to Japan to China and Korea.
 Japanese folklore have their origins in two major religions of Japan, Buddhism and Shinto.
 It is a collection of stories based on the legends, gods, ceremonies, practices, customs and historical accounts of the Japanese people.

 An essential aspect of Japanese mythology is the creation story which connects the divine origin to the Japanese Imperial family, depicting them as gods.
-Indeed, the emperor of Japan is called tennō (天皇), which means “heavenly emperor.”
+Indeed, the emperor of Japan has also the name tennō (天皇), which means “heavenly emperor.”
 Most of the stories in the Japanese folklore have themes of the creation of the world and the foundation of the Islands of Japan.
 They mostly describe the activities of humans, spirits, deities, animals, and magical creatures.
-A number of myths are set in legendary locations while some portray characters and events that are connected with particular places in Japan.
+A number of myths are set in legendary locations while some portray characters and events have a connection with particular places in Japan.

 The Kojiki and the Nihon Shoki